mateusz-uran/mateusz-uran/README.md

 ### Hi there 👋
 IT engineer with specialization of web development.
 I'm familiar with technologies such as spring-boot for backend.
 At the frontend, I feel comfortable in React but I've used also Thymeleaf at the beggining of my journey with programming.
-I'm trying to be full stack developer so MySQL or HTTP requests are known to me.
+I'm trying to be full stack developer so MySQL or HTTP protocols are known to me.

 #### ⚡ Technologies <br />